 Learn the key differences between Power BI and SSRS in this comparison blog on Power BI vs SSRS.

 A powerful feature of Power BI is its addition of the Natural Language Processing (NLP) layer.
 This makes it absolutely simple to query for any information required by using natural human language.
 Power BI is more about the art of what is possible.
 You take your data, deploy machine learning on it, build it into an app and convert it into hardcore business intelligence.

 Power BI lets you bring all your data together and gain meaningful insights out of it without having to manually extract, organize and visualize the data.
 Getting data from diverse databases and the data which is in disparate formats is a breeze with Power BI.
 The entire process of working with data gets completely automatized in order build impressive charts and data visualizations.
 There is ever increasing emphasis to pull data from multiple open source and proprietary cloud platforms and services.
 You can even use the Power BI REST API for pushing data from any cloud setup.
 Get interactive charts and graphs as the perfect answers to questions posed in natural human language.

 Power BI makes creating business insights into an everyday routine and one which can be done by everybody.
 It is no longer about people who are database professionals or administrators or those who have an in-depth knowledge of data cubes, OLAP models and so on.
 You don’t need to install a database to create analytical reports.
-Thus Power BI is firmly on its way to global dominance when it comes to Business Intelligence and Analytics tools being deployed by aggressively growing and ambitious business enterprises regardless of their size.
+Thus Power BI is firmly on its way to global dominance when it comes to Business Intelligence tools being deployed by aggressively growing and ambitious business enterprises regardless of their size.
 So a Power BI career can definitely help you get ahead in life as a forward-thinking IT professional!

 Are you interested in learning SSAS from experts?
 Get enrolled in the SSAS training today!